What Is the Kuvings C7000 Whole Slow Juicer Elite?

 - 13.9 pounds (6.3 kilograms)

-It’s a tall unit at 17.5 inches, but as I mentioned within my Oscar Neo XL 400 review, you should manage OK storing it under your kitchen cabinet at standard clearance height and just pull it out when needed.
+It’s a tall unit at 17.5 inches but you should manage OK storing it under your kitchen cabinet at standard clearance height and just pull it out when needed.

 These are the different parts: